Penn & Teller's Smoke and Mirrors: Tricks: What's Your Sign? and Mofo the Psychic Gorilla

 For What's Your Sign?, the owner inputs the sucker's birthday into the owner menu beforehand.
-When the sucker is playing, Penn & Teller ask them a series of questions and pretend to use their Personometer to guess the sucker's astrological sign and birthday.
+When the sucker is playing, Penn & Teller ask them a series of questions and pretend to use their "Personometer" to guess the sucker's astrological sign and birthday.
 For Mofo the Psychic Gorilla, the sucker draws a standard playing card, which the owner underhandedly inputs into the game.
 Mofo then asks the sucker several questions, also encouraging them to lie, and pretends to guess the card.

 Desert Bus

 Desert Bus is an eight-hour ride along a straight, empty road.

 In Desert Bus, the player drives a bus along a straight road between Tucson, Arizona, and Las Vegas.
 There are no other vehicles, and the scenery consists only of dead trees and bushes.
 The player can open the doors at occasional bus stops, although no passengers will get on.
 At a top speed of 45 mph and a route length of 360 miles, one ride takes eight hours in real-time.
-The bus automatically veers to the right, requiring the player to regularly counteract, and the game cannot be paused.
+The bus automatically veers to the right, requiring the player to regularly counteract it, and the game cannot be paused.
 Completing a drive between the two cities grants the player one point and the option to turn around and travel the route in the other direction.
 When the player drives the bus off the road, it gets stuck in the sand, overheats, and must be towed back to the previous stop in real-time.
 In a planned competition, the highest-scoring player would have joined Penn & Teller on a real trip from Tucson to Las Vegas in a party bus and a subsequent visit to the Rio hotel and casino.